Starmer insists he is ‘not going to yield’ amid Trump threats to trade deal | LBC

 The historic visit between April 27 and 30 – the King’s first visit to the US as monarch – will mark the 250th anniversary of American independence and herald the start of celebrations across the US.

-Speaking to Sky News only hours after Buckingham Palace released details of the King’s US itinerary, Mr Trump described Charles as a “great gentleman”.
+Speaking only hours after Buckingham Palace released details of the King’s US itinerary, Mr Trump described Charles as a “great gentleman”.

 Mr Trump insisted his strained relationship with Sir Keir would “not at all” overshadow the royal visit.